DuoDduo/DuoDduo/README.md

 ## 🌱 Currently Exploring

-I'm currently immersed in mobile app development with Flutter], delving into the latest technologies and frameworks to stay on the cutting edge and broaden my skill set.
+I'm currently immersed in AI Engineering, delving into the latest technologies and frameworks to stay on the cutting edge and broaden my skill set.

 ## 🎨 Design Enthusiast